Richardson tableaux and Schubert positivity

 We compute the Schubert cycle expansion of those irreducible components of Springer fibers equal to Richardson varieties.
 This generalizes work of G\"uemes in the case of a hook shape and answers a question of Karp--Precup.

-Let $B,B^-\subset \GL_n$ denote the Borel and opposite Borel subgroups of upper triangular and lower triangular matrices respectively, and we denote by $\mathfrak{b},\mathfrak{b}^-,\mathfrak{gl}_n$ for the respecively Lie algebras.
+Let $B,B^-\subset \GL_n$ denote the Borel and opposite Borel subgroups of upper triangular and lower triangular matrices respectively, and let $\mathfrak{b},\mathfrak{b}^-,\mathfrak{gl}_n$ denote their respective Lie algebras.
 Karp and Precup \cite{KaPr25} recently studied the interplay between two distinguished classes of subvarieties of the complete type $A$ flag variety $\flag{n}=\GL_n/B$. \begin{enumerate} \item The first class are the \emph{Springer fibers} for $M\in \mathfrak{gl}_n$ a fixed nilpotent operator of Jordan type the partition $\lambda\vdash n$ \cite{Spr69}.
-The irreducible components are indexed by standard Young tableaux (SYTs) of shape $\lambda$ \cite{Spa76}, and Springer \cite{Spr76} showed the cohomology rings of Springer fibers carry an action of the symmetric group which is irreducible in the top dimension, connecting the geometric study of Springer fibers to representation theory. \item The second class are the \emph{Richardson varieties} indexed by pairs of permutations $(v,w)$ where $v\leq_B w$ in Bruhat order.
-These varieties are irreducible, and are obtained by intersecting Schubert varieties $X^w=\overline{BwB}$ with opposite Schubert varieties $X_v=\overline{B^-vB}$.
+The irreducible components are indexed by standard Young tableaux (SYTs) of shape $\lambda$ \cite{Spa76}, and Springer \cite{Spr76} showed the homology of Springer fibers carry an action of the symmetric group which is irreducible in the top dimension, connecting the geometric study of Springer fibers to representation theory. \item The second class are the \emph{Richardson varieties} indexed by pairs of permutations $(v,w)$ where $v\leq_B w$ in Bruhat order.
+These varieties are irreducible, and are obtained by intersecting Schubert varieties $X^w=\overline{BwB/B}\subset \fl{n}$ with opposite Schubert varieties $X_v=\overline{B^-vB/B}\subset \fl{n}$.
 Richardson varieties play a crucial role in the connection between algebraic geometry and Schubert calculus because of the identity